Skyward176/.dotfiles/.github/README.md

 Here's a list of all the packages in my nvim config and their relevant keybinds.

+### nvim tree

+The classic nerdtree but its lua.

+### Telescope

+A fuzzy finder for nvim.
+Also has a cool file explorer extension.

+### lualine

+Airline stuff, it's the little tabs at the top and bottom of the screen

+### treesitter

+Fancy highlighting and text objects and more

 ### yanky.nvim

 Improves yank behavior.
 Important notes: